damianburrin/HiFive-PythonSandbox/README.md

 <mark>**ADDENDUM**
 There seems to be an issue after updating where you still get assertion errors when using wifi.
 It appears this is something to do with the Hexlify process when you combine it with the version of MicroPython  (mp_v2-0-69_d2021-02-26.hex)
-However if you use Mu to do the update it works fine (despite being the same version of MicroPython) or if you manually copy over the mp_v2-0-69_d2021-02-26.hex version after you've done a Hexlify and upload.
+However if you use Mu to do the upload it works fine (despite being the same version of MicroPython) or if you manually copy over the mp_v2-0-69_d2021-02-26.hex version after you've done a Hexlify and upload.

 Not sure why but i'd recommned using Mu anyway <mark>